 Columbia Tap Trail — Head out of downtown from the intersection of Dowling and Walker.
 You can follow the path south under the 45 freeway elevated and you will connect with the Braes Bayou Trail.

 Braes Bayou Trail is a well-built cement path that is expanding every day.
 It’s one of my favorite trails.
-It can be a little confusing where the new trails are being added as you may run into a dead-end here and there and you may have to cross a bridge on the street a time or three, but all in all a well built cement path that is expanding.
-Presently it goes from MacGregor Park all the way to Fondern on the southwest side (which gives you about 40 miles round trip).
-Early 2017 the Braes Bayou trail from east side and downtown will connect to the MacGregor park trail.
+It can be a little confusing where the new trails are being added as you may run into a dead-end here and there and you may have to cross a bridge on the street a time or three, but all in all a well-built cement path that is expanding.
+Presently it goes from MacGregor Park all the way to Fondren on the southwest side (which gives you about 40 miles round trip).
+Early 2017 the Braes Bayou trail from the east side and downtown will connect to the MacGregor park trail.
 You can also take the Columbia Tap north into downtown and then connect with Buffalo Bayou or White Oak on the north side of town.

 Riding the streets of Houston.
 Bikes are considered vehicles in Houston and are allowed on the city streets.
 As a vehicle, they must obey all rules of the road.
 This said, use caution riding on the streets.
 Houston motorists are not used to seeing bikes on the roads (this is beginning to change).
-Our Bikeways Trail Map looks a little like multi-colored bowl of spaghetti but does give you an idea of where trail lanes and trails are.
+Our Bikeways Trail Map looks a little like a multi-colored bowl of spaghetti but does give you an idea of where trail lanes and trails are.

 Huntsville State Park — About 7 miles south of Huntsville.
 A moderately easy day hike through the woods surrounding Lake Raven.
 Special attractions: Lake, lush forest.
-Trail head at Nature Center.
+Trailhead at Nature Center.

 Double Lake — Only 1 hour away from Houston & over 18 miles of new trails.
-A 5-mile hiking trail leads to Big Creek Scenic Area, and there is also access to the Lone Star Hiking Trail, which offers an opportunity to see the “back country” of East Texas.
-There are many places you can jump on the trails from the roads, or go to the Group Lodge and find the main trail head there. .
+A 5-mile hiking trail leads to Big Creek Scenic Area, and there is also access to the Lone Star Hiking Trail, which offers an opportunity to see the “backcountry” of East Texas.
+There are many places you can jump on the trails from the roads, or go to the Group Lodge and find the main trailhead there...

 There are several Club Rides around town.
 These rides typically leave from bike shops and average 20–25 miles plus.
 Be warned, if you are not an experienced (and quick) rider, you could get left behind.
 These rides assume the level of rider is advanced UNLESS they note it on their site.
 You can find them by checking the different bike shops around town.
 BCO does a lot of road riding and you can typically find 1–3 rides each week.
 We do not drop our riders, it’s just more fun not to!

 Kelly Howard is a familiar face on the local outdoor and fitness scene.
 She has helped people connect with nature and one another over outdoor recreation and adventure in Houston and around the world for the past 18 years.
 As the owner of Bayou City Outdoors the state’s largest outdoor activity and social club, Kelly loves to introduce people to fitness and fun in unconventional ways.
-When she’s not in the office she can be found kayaking, biking, climbing and camping.
+When she’s not in the office she can be found kayaking, biking, climbing, and camping.